INDOOR RECESS GUIDELINES

 All supervisors of children on playgrounds should be instructed to use

-good judgement regarding the needs of students during cold weather
+good judgment regarding the needs of students during cold weather

 situations.
 Supervisors on playgrounds should understand what the